 4. Number of Spam Emails Received

-The prediction of the number of spam emails received by a person is one of the prominent examples of binomial distribution.
-This is because an email has two possibilities i.e., either it can be a spam e-mail or not.
+The prediction of the number of spam emails received by a person is one of the prominent examples of a binomial distribution.
+This is because an email has two possibilities, i.e., either it can be a spam e-mail or not.

-When a person shops a product, he/she is often provided with a choice of returning the product within the given time duration.
+When a person shops for a product, he/she is often provided with a choice of returning the product within the given time duration.
 The probability that the person will return the product can be represented with the help of binomial distribution.
-It helps the shopkeeper to estimate the number of shopping returns faced by the firm in the near future.
+It helps the shopkeeper estimate the number of order returns received by the firm in the near future.

-If you support a particular sports team in a game or an event, the chances of the event are that either your favoured team wins or loses the match.
-The two outcomes of the event represent the success or failure of the experiment therefore, the best-suited distribution in such a case is the binomial distribution.
+If you support a particular sports team in a game or an event, the chances are that your favourite team either wins or loses the match.
+The two outcomes of the event represent the success or failure of the experiment; therefore, the best-suited distribution in such a case is the binomial distribution.
 Similarly, binomial distribution can also be applied if you are playing a particular sport because there are two consequences of the event, i.e., either winning or losing.